Skip to main content

 • Codespaces shows a notification for port 3000; click to open the URL.

 • Browser loads the onboarding or login page.
-If the project registry is empty, onboarding is expected.
+If the workspace registry is empty, onboarding is expected.

 Common failures: